 Our financial service team is available to advise alumni on matters of repayment and loan forgiveness.

 Each alumnus receives one free official transcript.
-Additional transcripts cost $5 each and are processed within three days of receiving the request and payment (except the week of December 23–January 2 when the school is closed).
+Additional transcripts cost $5 each and are processed within three days of receiving the request and payment.
+(Note: Due to holiday building closure, any transcript requests received after December 20 will be fulfilled the first week of January).
 You can print an unofficial transcript using the Degree Audit feature of your MyCampus account.